 Minimum general eligibility requirements for both scholarships include: -U.S. citizenship -Enrollment in an accredited tribal college or [...]
 More

-Eligibility: -Be an incoming freshman enrolled full-time at an accredited four-year college/university -Have a passion for business (business major not required) -First generation Asian-American (that is, immigrants) -Minimum 3.0 GPA -Financial need -Resident of Alameda, Contra Costa, Marin, San Francisco, San Mateo, Santa Clara or Solano county in California -Community service
+Eligibile applicants must be an incoming freshman enrolled full-time at an accredited four-year college/university and must have a passion for business (business major not required).
+Applicants must be first generation Asian-Americans with a minimum 3.0 GPA and must be able to demonstrate financial need.
+Must also be a resident of Alameda, Contra Costa, Marin, San Francisco, San Mateo, Santa [...]
+More

 The First In The Family Freedom From Religion Foundation Catherine Fahringer Memorial award is available to high school youth who live in the U.S. who identify as atheist, agnostic, humanist and/or secular, and are accepted into two or four-year colleges.
 Preference is given to students of color (Black/African American, Latino(a), Asian/Pacific Islander, Native American) who are (or have been) in [...]
 More